 Rev. Brita Gill-Austern, M.Div., Ph.D. is the Austin Phillip Guiles Professor of Psychology and Pastoral Theology at Andover Newton Theological School.
 She teaches courses in the field of crisis, trauma, depression, loss and resiliency.
 She also teaches a course on the Healing Power of Joy!
 She is Faculty Director for the Border Crossing Program at Andover Newton.
 Before joining Andover Newton in 1988 she previously served UCC parishes for eight years.
 She has been trained by the Critical Stress Incident Foundation in Individual and Group Crisis Work and has done several continuing education seminars and workshops with Besel van der Kolk M.D., and multiple continuing education seminars on caring for returning veterans.

-Rev. Philomena Hare is passionate about building relationships, and healing brokenness; she is trained to guide congregations through the complex challenges and opportunities for service and witness during periods of pastoral transition.
+Rev. Philomena Hare is serving as chair of the DRRT and Conference Disaster Coordinator for the SNEUCC.
+She is passionate about building relationships, and healing brokenness; she is trained to guide congregations through the complex challenges and opportunities for service and witness during periods of pastoral transition.
 She holds degrees from Boston University School of Theology and Boston College Graduate School of Social Work.
-Rev. Philomena is the Interim Pastor at The Federated Church of Hyannis.
+Rev. Philomena is the Interim Pastor at The Federated Church of Hyannis, MA.

 Rev. Mr. Chris Hart is an Intentional Interim and Revitalization Pastor.
 He serves on the Committee on Standing for the Northeast Association of Southern New England Conference and on the education team of the Interim Ministry Network which is rewriting the training curriculum for Transitional Ministry.
 Pastor Chris is married to his high school sweetheart, and they have 3 children, ranging in age from 22 to 9.
 He loves long road trips, good coffee, science fiction, and things “made at home from what you have.”
 His hobbies include augmented reality games and Amateur Radio.